System Design Space

 What this changes in system design

-• The prompt, rule set, and reward model become system artifacts just like API contracts and source code.
+• The prompt, rule set, and reward model move into the category of system artifacts alongside API contracts and source code — they get versioned, reviewed, and rolled back.

-• You need an observability loop for answer quality: factual accuracy, length, duplication, click-through, satisfaction, and escalation rate.
+• Without an observability loop for answer quality, a regression stays invisible until users complain: you need factual accuracy, length, duplication, click-through, satisfaction, and escalation rate.

-• Product development and model development merge into one cycle: hypothesis -> experiment -> measurement -> additional training -> staged rollout.
+• Product development and model development stop being separate processes and merge into one cycle: hypothesis -> experiment -> measurement -> additional training -> staged rollout.

 Additional materials